absmach/magistrala/docs/getting-started.md

 To publish and receive messages over channel using web socket, you should first send handshake request to `/channels/<channel_id>/messages` path.
-Don't forget to send `Authorization` header with client authorization token.
+Don't forget to send `Authorization` header with thing authorization token.

 If you are not able to send custom headers in your handshake request, send it as query parameter `authorization`.
-Then your path should look like this `/channels/<channel_id>/messages?authorization=<client_auth_key>`.
+Then your path should look like this `/channels/<channel_id>/messages?authorization=<thing_auth_key>`.

 ### MQTT

 To send and receive messages over MQTT you could use [Mosquitto tools](https://mosquitto.org), or [Paho](https://www.eclipse.org/paho/) if you want to use MQTT over WebSocket.

-To publish message over channel, client should call following command:
+To publish message over channel, thing should call following command:

 ```
 mosquitto_pub -u <thing_id> -P <thing_key> -t channels/<channel_id>/messages -h localhost -m [{"bn":"some-base-name:","bt":1.276020076001e+09, "bu":"A","bver":5, "n":"voltage","u":"V","v":120.1}, {"n":"current","t":-5,"v":1.2}, {"n":"current","t":-4,"v":1.3}]
 ```

-To subscribe to channel, client should call following command:
+To subscribe to channel, thing should call following command:

 ```
 mosquitto_sub -u <thing_id> -P <thing_key> -t channels/<channel_id>/messages -h localhost